jycc-267/big-data-hvfhv-uber/README.md

 ## Structure
 ![Architecture](.images/architecture.jpg)

-The project implements the three layers of the Lambda Architecture:

 1. `Batch Layer`: This layer manages the master dataset, which serves as the source of truth.
 It consists of an immutable, append-only set of raw data.
 The batch layer pre-computes views from this master dataset.

 2. `Serving Layer`: This layer responds to ad-hoc queries by returning pre-computed views from the batch layer or building views from the processed data.
 It combines batch views and incremental views, which are ad-hoc queries requested from the web application.